titeek/WeatherAndroid/README.md

 - weather forecast for the next 4 days

 We can choose any location from the database and add new ones by entering the city name.

+Weather Android uses the Open Weather Map API for checking weather and SQLite to operate the database.